-And now the question is how much weighs such a bridge?
+And now the question is how much does such a bridge weigh?
 When the bridge opened in 1937, the weight of the bridge along with its anchorages and approaches was 894, 500 tons.
 Re-decking in 1986 reduced the total weight to 887,000 tons.

 Now you have all the background information and you’re ready to bike the Golden Gate Bridge with Unlimited Biking.

 See ya in SanFran!